Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 What you’re after is a plan that’s both detailed and flexible.
 It’s detailed so you can quickly refer to it and know exactly what you’re meant to be doing.
 It’s flexible so you can easily switch your revision time around when life inevitably intrudes on your plans.

 One thing: don’t let this become first stop for the procrastination train.
 Putting your study plan together should only take a few minutes, not half a day.
-Our study planner tool is a good start; it takes only five minutes to set it up.
+This article gives tips to help you create a revision timetable you'll actually stick to.

 |More on TSR|